ktrev123/Abshire_Portfolio/README.md

 ## Trevor Dean Abshire, M.S., CSCS, CPSS

-My name is Trevor Abshire, I am an ex-collegiate athlete, currently serving as Assistant Director of Sport Performance and Lead Data Analyst at the University of California Davis.
+My name is Trevor Abshire, I am an ex-collegiate starting pitcher, currently serving as Assistant Director of Sport Performance and Lead Data Analyst at the University of California Davis.
 With a strong passion for leveraging data to drive performance and optimize training strategies, I strive to blend my background in athletics with my analytical skills to deliver impactful insights.

 As an ex-collegiate athlete, I understand the importance of data-driven decision-making in improving athletic performance.
 My experience on the field and in the weight room have ignited a keen interest in exploring the vast potential of data analytics within the sports industry.
 Combining my expertise in strength and conditioning with my proficiency in data analytics, I aim to optimize training protocols, identify performance patterns, and provide valuable insights to athletes and coaches to increase longevity and win championships!

 During my comprehensive biomechanics experience, I had the opportunity to delve into various domains, including pitching, powerlifting, gait analysis, jumping, and isolated joint kinematics.
-I had the opportunity to capture, clean, and analyze data to contribute to research and my own projects.
-I was even a subject in a competitive deadlift study!
+I have hands on experience with calibrating and capturing kinematic data from motion capture systems.
+I also have collected, cleaned, and analyzed various performance data to contribute to research and my own projects and professional endeavors.
+I was even a subject in a competitive deadlift case study!

 [![Video Thumbnail](https://img.youtube.com/vi/K75-x8oRwc8/0.jpg)](https://youtu.be/K75-x8oRwc8)